MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 description: Learn about the Quality Fundamentals of designing mixed reality applications.
 author: qianw211
 ms.author: v-qianwen
-ms.date: 06/30/2021
+ms.date: 07/07/2021
 ms.topic: article
 keywords: quality fundamentals, case study, project, sample, MRTK, Mixed Reality Toolkit, Unity, sample apps, example apps, open source, Microsoft Store, HoloLens, mixed reality headset, windows mixed reality headset, virtual reality headset
 ---

 # Quality Fundamentals

-Welcome to the Quality Fundamentals sample application for HoloLens 2.
-This sample app is a go to place for us to learn about the Quality Fundamentals of designing mixed reality applications.
-We can experience performance issues in real-time by selecting the options provided in the app.
+Quality Fundamentals is a HoloLens 2 app that demonstrates the fundamentals of building a great mixed reality experience.
+We can experience common evironmental, design, and performance issues and solutions in real-time by selecting the options provided in the app.

 To download and install the app, go to the app download page: